 4. Know your story

 In the end, you are trying to sell.
-So, you need to make it convincing.
-Explain to the prospective buyer(s) why you started the business, your vision, the opportunities that exist, and the journey it has taken you on.
-It is important to describe to them how they fit into the picture moving forward.
-Be sure to tell the story, but avoid distorting reality.
+So, you need to make your story convincing.
+Explain to the prospective buyer(s) why you started the business, your vision, the opportunities that exist, and the journey it has taken you on up to this point.
+It is important to describe to them why you are deciding to sell and how they will fit into the picture moving forward.
+Be sure to tell a good story, but avoid distorting reality- overselling is easy to detect and will turn a lot of people off.

 5. Prepare your team